maxwell3025/theorem-library/architecture.md

 ## Data Flow
 ### Healthcheck
 Healthcheck data will be automatically collected by Docker and used to manage container starting and killing.
+The healthchecks for each service will trigger healthchecks for their dependencies.
+This means, for example, that the services that interact with the database will attempt to connect to the database when their healthcheck endpoints are queried.
+See the Service Boundaries section for information on dependency.

 ## Communication Patterns
 ### Healthcheck